Please welcome my guest blogger, Natalie Dias Lorenzi.

 Red Glass by Laura Resau

 While we certainly don’t want to frighten our students, Red Glass challenges traditional notions on immigration and begs us to understand the complexities of the process.
-Immigration is not about “illegals” jumping the border; it is a process that involves real life people in often dangerous situations.
-Thus, this book challenges us to amend our perceptions on immigration.
+Immigration is not about “illegals” jumping the border; it is a process that involves real-life people in often dangerous situations.
+Thus, this book challenges us to amend our perceptions of immigration.
 While this book is recommended for middle grade readers, it does talk about themes of death.